Alfred Bester

-Alfred Bester (December 18, 1913 – September 30, 1987) was an American science fiction author; TV and radio screenwriter; magazine editor; and scriptwriter for comics.
+Alfred Bester (December 18, 1913 – September 30, 1987) was an American science fiction author, TV and radio scriptwriter, magazine editor, and scriptwriter for comics.
 He is best remembered for his science fiction, including the novel The Demolished Man, winner of the inaugural Hugo Award in 1953.

 Science fiction author Harry Harrison wrote that "Alfred Bester was one of the handful of writers who invented modern science fiction".

 Shortly before his death, the Science Fiction Writers of America (SFWA) named Bester its ninth Grand Master; the award was presented posthumously in 1988.

 The Science Fiction and Fantasy Hall of Fame inducted him in 2001.

 Life and career

 Alfred Bester was born in Middletown, New York, on December 18, 1913.
 His father, James J. Bester, owned a shoe store and was a first-generation American whose parents were both Austrian Jews.
 Alfred's mother, Belle (née Silverman), was born in Russia and spoke Yiddish as her first language before coming to America as a youth.
 Alfred was James and Belle's second and final child, and only son.
 (Their first child, Rita, was born in 1908.)
 Though his mother was born Jewish, she became a Christian Scientist, and Alfred himself was not raised within any religious traditions; he wrote that "his home life was completely liberal and iconoclastic."

 Bester attended the University of Pennsylvania, where he was a member of the Philomathean Society.
 He played on the Penn Quakers football team in 1935 and, by his own account, was "the most successful member of the fencing team."
 He went on to Columbia Law School, but tired of it and dropped out.